ohmtech-rdi/eurorack-blocks/documentation/faust/setup.md

 This will install all the needed dependencies.
 You would typically re-run this command when upgrading `eurorack-blocks`.
 In particular, this will install Kicad.
-Don't worry if you already have installed those applications!
+Don't worry if you already have installed this application!
 The setup script won't overwrite your installation.

 You can now start to use `eurorack-blocks` with Faust 🎉